-It’s winter!
-A time when people, especially kids on winter break, visit ski resorts or just hang out with their friends playing in the snow.
+It’s winter and we need to find ways to avoid winter injuries.
+Because it’s a time when people, especially kids on winter break, visit ski resorts or just hang out with their friends playing in the snow.
 If you’re part of the 30% who exercise or participate in sports, as fun as it is, there are a few things you need to do to avoid winter injuries.

 STAY ACTIVE ALL YEAR